-In several countries where governments provide financial support during pregnancy, it has been shown that it benefits a healthy pregnancy .
-Women get motivated to visit healthcare facilities for antenatal care, as well as feel empowered to make the right nutritional choices.
-In a country like South Africa where most low-income pregnant women would rely on public transport to get to healthcare facilities, this is a benefit that cannot be undermined.
+Pregnancy is an economically vulnerable time for most women .
+Those with limited or no income struggle to get nutritious food, access health services, and other forms of support necessary for a healthy pregnancy.
+Most times, they have to choose between other necessities and pregnancy care.
+But it doesn’t have to be this way.
+In countries where governments provide financial support during pregnancy, it has been shown to benefit a healthy pregnancy .
+Women are motivated to visit healthcare facilities for antenatal care and feel empowered to make the right nutritional choices.
+In a country like Mzansi, where most low-income pregnant women rely on public transport to healthcare facilities, we must not undermine this benefit.

-Dear Minister Lindiwe Zulu
+Dear Minister Lindiwe Zulu and Minister Enoch Godongwana,

 Stunting – the silent killer of South Africa’s potential, Snikiwe Mqati for DGMT, November 2017